-Brandon Allwood enters his fourth season as the Hanover women’s lacrosse coach during the 2019-20 academic year.
+Brandon Allwood enters his fifth season as the Hanover women’s lacrosse coach during the 2020-21 academic year.

 Allwood’s first campaign with the Panthers was a successful one, as he led the team to its best overall record in the program’s three-year history at 9-8.
 Hanover also appeared in the Ohio River Lacrosse Conference Tournament, another first for the program in 2017.